rjwalls/rjwalls.github.io/index.md

 ### About Me

-I am an associate professor in the Department of Computer Science at [Worcester Polytechnic Institute](https://www.wpi.edu/academics/departments/computer-science) and a proud member of [The Cake Lab](https://cake.wpi.edu/) group.
+I am the Director of the Cybersecurity Program and an associate professor in the Department of Computer Science at [Worcester Polytechnic Institute](https://www.wpi.edu/academics/departments/computer-science) and a proud member of [The Cake Lab](https://cake.wpi.edu/) group.
 My current interests focus on systems security and performance and my projects often lie